aleclarson/valtio-kit/readme.md

 # valtio-kit

-**Valtio Kit** is a Vite plugin and an optimized runtime that brings transparent reactivity to your plain JavaScript logic.
-It leverages Valtio to provide immutable snapshots and reactive subscriptions, allowing you to manage state with straightforward, imperative JavaScript or TypeScript.
-The key advantage is that your React components will efficiently rerender only when the specific state they depend on changes, optimizing performance and simplifying state management.
+“Valtio Kit” is a smart way to handle the data in your React apps, especially if you're tired of complicated state management.
+As a plugin for Vite, it uses the power of Valtio to let you write state logic with minimal boilerplate in plain JavaScript or TypeScript.
+This means less complex code for you, and a faster experience for your users because your React components can now subscribe to the exact data they need.

 ```
 pnpm add valtio-kit